ishanvyas22/awesome-open-source-systems/README.md

 - [Vim](https://github.com/vim/vim) - Vim is a free and open-source, screen-based text editor program.
 It is an improved clone of Bill Joy's vi.
 - [Visual Studio Code](https://github.com/microsoft/vscode) - Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.

+## Image Manipulation

+- [Fotoxx](https://gitlab.com/fotoxx/fotoxx) - Fotoxx is a free open source Linux program for photo/image editing and collection management.
+The goal is to meet the needs of serious photographers while remaining fast and easy to use.
+- [Gimp](https://gitlab.gnome.org/GNOME/gimp) - Gimp is a free and open-source raster graphics editor used for image manipulation (retouching) and image editing.
+- [Krita](https://github.com/KDE/krita) - Krita is a professional FREE and open source painting program.
+It is made by artists that want to see affordable art tools for everyone.

 ## Knowledge Center / Wiki